apache/oodt/README.md

 =============

-If you encounter errors in OODT or want to suggest an improvement or a new feature, please visit the OODT issue tracker at https://issues.apache.org/jira/browse/OODT.
+If you encounter errors in OODT or want to suggest an improvement or a new feature, please visit the OODT issue tracker https://issues.apache.org/jira/browse/OODT.
 There you can also find the latest information on known issues and recent bug fixes and enhancements.